• Skip to main content

 You can try using frozen or canned peaches but I have not tested the recipe with these alternatives.
 Look for ones with no or low added sugar and minimal other ingredients.
 Your ice cream may not taste as fresh if you use frozen or canned peaches.

 Hungry for more delicious stone fruit desserts this summer?
-Why not try making my mouth-watering peach compote (which pairs perfectly with this ice cream), stewed plums or pineapple cherry popsicles.
+Why not try making my mouth-watering peach compote (which pairs perfectly with this ice cream), creamy peach cheesecake, stewed plums or pineapple cherry popsicles.
 Delicious!

 Ingredients